Chris3606/GoRogue/README.md

 - Expression objects are provided to avoid expensive parsing operations every time a roll is completed.

 ### Map Generation
-- Map generation algorithms operate on MapOf<bool> types, to avoid intrusiveness.
+- Map generation algorithms operate on MapView<bool> types, to avoid intrusiveness.
 - Algorithms are modularized, as to provide maximum reuse:
    - Generation and connectivity algorithms are seperated to provide maximum flexibility.
    - Different common components of connectivity algorithms are also separated.